Your blog is the head honcho to your sites SEO: don’t get Barry in HR to write it

 But Barry is great at writing

-You can’t use a broad brush when it comes to writing.
 Not all writing is the same.
-Just like any industry, content writers and copywriters niche down
+Just like any industry, plenty of content writers and copywriters, niche down

 I don’t write sales emails for example, not my thing.
 Nor do I have any interest in creating writing style guides for huge finance companies.
 I’m an SEO content writer – specifically long-form stuff like blogs.
 The kind that gets you seen on the web.
 And my market is freelancers and small business owners (just in case you didn’t know already).